-Order 676-J Compliance Filing Part I (TOs-Schedule 20/21-Common) (ER22-1161)
+• Order 676-J Compliance Filing Part I (TOs-Schedule 20/21-Common) (ER22-1161)

-Also on March 2, 2022, in response to the requirements of Order 676-J, the PTO AC, ISO-NE, and the Schedule 20A Service Providers ("S20SPs") (collectively, the "TOs") filed revisions to ISO-NE Tariff Schedules 20A-Common and 21-Common to incorporate the new cybersecurity and PFV standards contained in NAESB WEQ Version 003.3 Standards ("Schedule 20/21-Common Order 676-J Part I Changes").48 An effective date as of the date the FERC may determine was requested.
+Also on March 2, 2022, in response to the requirements of Order 676-J, the PTO AC, ISO-NE, and the Schedule 20A Service Providers ("S20SPs") (collectively, the "TOs") filed revisions to ISO-NE Tariff Schedules 20A-Common and 21-Common to incorporate the new cybersecurity and PFV standards contained in NAESB WEQ Version 003.3 Standards ("Schedule 20/21-Common Order 676-J Part I Changes").
+An effective date as of the date the FERC may determine was requested.
 Comments on this filing are due on or before March 23, 2022; none were filed.
 Doc-less interventions were filed by NEPOOL and Eversource.
-This matter is pending before the FERC.
+There was no activity since the last Report and this matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).

-• Order 676-J Compliance Filing Part I (ISO-NE-Schedule 24) (ER22-1150)
+Order 676-J Compliance Filing Part I (ISO-NE-Schedule 24) (ER22-1150)

 Again on March 2, 2022, in response to the requirements of Order 676-J, ISO-NE filed revisions to ISO-NE Tariff Schedule 24 (Incorporation by Reference of NAESB Standards) to incorporate the new cybersecurity and PFV standards contained in NAESB WEQ Version 003.3 Standards ("Schedule 24 Order 676-J Part I Changes").
 An effective date no earlier than June 2, 2022 was requested.
-The Transmission Committee recommended that the Participants Committee support the Schedule 24 Order 676-J Part I Changes at its March 23 meeting, and the Participants Committee will consider the changes at the April 7 meeting (Consent Agenda Item # 1).
+The Transmission Committee recommended that the Participants Committee support the Schedule 24 Order 676-J Part I Changes at its March 23 meeting, and the Participants Committee supported the changes at the April 7 meeting (Consent Agenda Item # 1).
 Comments on this filing were due on or before March 23, 2022; none were filed.
 NEPOOL, Eversource, MA DPU, and National Grid submitted doc-less interventions.
-This matter is pending before the FERC.
+There was no activity since the last Report and this matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).